FOI officer questions #

 Look at it like this - if lots of different people made requests from different Hotmail email addresses, then you would not think that Microsoft were making vexatious requests.
 It is exactly the same if lots of requests are made via WhatDoTheyKnow.
 Moreover, since all requests are public it is much easier for you to see if one of our users is making vexatious requests.

 If a request appears on the site, then we have attempted to send it to the authority by email.
-Any delivery failure messages will automatically appear on the site.
-You can check the address we're using with the "View FOI email address" link which appears on the page for the authority.
+You’ll see a small green tick by those which have certifiably been received by the authority’s mail servers, and any delivery failure messages will automatically appear on the site.
+You can check the address we’re using with the “View FOI email address” link which appears on the page for the authority.
 Contact us if there is a better address we can use.

 The Freedom of Information Act says: